charles-tan-essence/google_utils/README.md

 Start by getting the credentials.
 Files needed:
 - your keys in the json format
-- the scopes in a list
+- the scopes in a list.
+Scopes can be found [here](https://developers.google.com/identity/protocols/googlescopes).

 ```python
 # first import the authenticator